Wissy21/mycourselibrary/README.md

 ## Overview

 The Library Management System is a web-based application built with Java and Spring Boot.
-It allows users to manage a collection of books, authors, category, and publisher efficiently. ~~The system is designed to handle book lending, returning, and tracking operations.~~
+It allows users to manage a collection of books, authors, category, and publisher efficiently.

 ## Features